As seen in:

 Your skills can be separated into two groups: hard and soft.

 Hard skills are not like that math problem you could never answer at school (or was that just me?).
 These are the technical skills and abilities required to be able to complete the job.
-This is also where you include any relevant skills required for a legal or medical secretary resume.
+This is also where you include any relevant administrative skills required for a legal or medical secretary resume.

 Hard secretary resume skills: